About Us

 Program Manager

-Erin C. Martinez is the Program Manager for the Patient Navigator Training Collaborative.
-She oversees course scheduling, logistics and communication strategies for the program.
-Prior to joining the Collaborative, she worked on various research projects.
+Erin C. Martinez (she/her) is the Program Manager for the Patient Navigation and Community Health Worker Training Program.
+She oversees project management, course scheduling, logistics and communication strategies for the program.
+Prior to joining PNCT, she worked on various research projects.
 Her experience includes colorectal cancer prevention, school wellness/youth obesity prevention, promoting healthy behaviors during pregnancy, and program evaluation.
-Prior to pursuing a career in public health, Ms. Martinez was a community journalist for the Denver Post and has a BS in Journalism from CU Boulder.
+She has an MPH from the Colorado School of Public Health.
+Before pursuing a career in public health, Ms. Martinez was a community journalist for the Denver Post and has a BS in Journalism from CU Boulder.

 Andrea Dwyer, BS, MPH(c)